stateful/vscode-runme/README.md

 After cloning into a repo in VS Code, open any markdown file and notice that instead of opening the markdown file content, in renders a notebook where shell commands are rendered as runnable blocks.

 If you don't want the runme notebook, you can always right click on the .md file, click `Open With...` and select the text editor.
+To make your choice permanent pick "Configure default editor for...".

 ## Elevated Notebook Experience